luvsansharav/loya-altangerel-resume/README.md

 ## EDUCATION

-- **Master of Science in Computer Science** --Maharishi University of Management, IA, USA
+- **Master of Science in Computer Science**
+-- Maharishi University of Management, IA, USA

-- **Bachelor of Computer Science in Software Engineering** --Mongolian University of Science and Technology, UB, Mongolia
+- **Bachelor of Computer Science in Software Engineering** -- Mongolian University of Science and Technology, UB, Mongolia